STACK service specifications

 Inputs

-Input of the Co-located Stacking service are geocoded images from supported SAR or optical sensors (e.g. geophysical single-band assets in Datasets derived systematically in the calibration processing from supported SAR and Optical sensors).
+Input of the STACK service can be geocoded images from supported SAR or optical sensors (e.g. reflectance

-Co-location stacking is also possible if the input set of images is built by mixing assets from SAR and Optical Calibrated Datasets.
-Also, input assets in STACK can originates from Results of some on-demand processing services and from Auxiliary Datasets.
+single-band assets from Calibrated Datasets derived systematically in the calibration processing from supported Optical or SAR sensors).
+Co-location stacking is also possible if the input set of images is built by mixing single band assets from SAR and Optical Calibrated Datasets.
+Also, input single band assets in STACK can originates from Results of some on-demand processing services and from Auxiliary Datasets.

 Parameters